How to Build a Home Gym: 6 Critical Pieces of Equipment

 Not only that but it also perfectly suits a testosterone optimized training routine, like THOR-program, and it’s overall a pretty bad-ass movement to master (hanging few hundred lbs to a belt and crushing some dips is definitely going to turn some heads).

-Getting a quality dipping station that gets the job done isn’t expensive either, you can get one with just little over hundred bucks (affiliate link).
+Getting a quality dipping station that gets the job done isn’t expensive either, you can get one with just little over hundred bucks.

 5. Adjustable Seat

-It adds versatility to the power rack by allowing you to turn it into a bench pressing station and it allows you to do various seated and laying exercises with the dumbbells.
+It adds versatility to the power rack by allowing you to turn it into a bench pressing station and it allows you to do many different seated and laying exercises with the dumbbells.

-What I like about the Bowflex adjustable bench is the fact that it looks very sturdy with wide legs, and it goes from 17 degree decline all the way up to 90 decree incline.
+What I like about the Bowflex adjustable bench is the fact that it looks very sturdy with wide legs, and it goes from 17-degree decline all the way up to 90-degree incline.
 The removable leg hold-down brace also makes it easier to do decline work.

 I personally made the mistake of investing my money into a cheap used seat some time ago, and it didn’t take long for me to toss it away due to being far too unstable for lifting any heavier weight or doing decline DB presses…

-…Would I have access to one here, I’d buy the Bowflex adjustable bench (affiliate link).
+…Would I have access to one here, I’d buy the Bowflex adjustable bench.

 6. Protective Flooring